JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 The widespread pattern is used to create an instance of the `Clazz` class.
 We call the `[[ DemoClazz alloc] init]` on Objective-C. We may also use `[DemoClazz new]` for constructors without parameters.
-Global functions from the Kotlin sources are scoped under the `Demo` class on Objective-C.
+Global declarations from the Kotlin sources are scoped under the `DemoLibKt` class in Objective-C.
 All methods are turned into class methods of that class.
-The `strings` function is turned into `Demo.stringsStr` function in Objective-C, we can pass `NSString` directly to it.
+The `strings` function is turned into `DemoLibKt.stringsStr` function in Objective-C, we can pass `NSString` directly to it.
 The return is visible as `NSString` too.

 ## Using the Code from Swift